 - Hardship and emergency funds.

-- For other students, course- related costs are funded by departments.
+- For students under 19, course-related costs may be funded by departments.

 - 20+ Childcare Fund